dothq/browser/README.md

 **4.** You can then start the build once `mach` says your system is ready, the command to build the project is `./mach build`.
 This may take a few seconds up to a few hours.

-**5.** If you've made it this far, you've successfully built Dot!
+**5.** If you've made it this far, you've successfully built Dot Browser!
 Now, you'll want to run the binary you built, you can do this by running `./mach run`.

 ## ❤️ Acknowledgements
 - Dot Browser wouldn't be possible without the amazing [Firefox open-source project](https://hg.mozilla.org/mozilla-central/), developed by [Mozilla](https://mozilla.org).